Never Shout Never discography

 Never Shout Never is an American indie rock band, formed in Joplin, Missouri in 2007.
-The band has released 8 albums, 8 extended plays, and 24 singles.
+The band has released eight studio albums, eleven extended plays, and 21 singles.

 Never Shout Never released their first extended play Demo-shmemo on February 29, 2008.
 On July 29, 2008, they released their second extended play, The Yippee through Loveway Records.
-The second extended play produced one single, "30days."
+The second extended play produced one single, "30days".
 From then on, Never Shout Never released a third extended play, Me & My Uke (Loveway Records) on January 27, 2009 and a fourth, The Summer (Loveway Records) on June 23, 2009.
-The Summer reached #57 on Billboard 200.
+The former produced the single "Trouble", which was certified Gold by the Recording Industry Association of America.
+The EP reached #57 on the Billboard 200.
 The fourth extended play produced two singles, "Happy" and "On the Brightside".
 On December 8, 2009, Never Shout Never released their fifth and self-titled (Sire Records) extended play.
-It produced the single "Big City Dreams."
+It produced the single "Big City Dreams".